databrary/presentations/2014-04-07-adv-bd-mtg/agenda.md

 1. Announcements and Housekeeping
 1. Brief status updates
 1. Overview of Beta site
+1. Datavyu update and 2.0 feature discussion
 1. Importance of sharing as you go
         - Karen's testimony of contributing existing data
 1. Discussion of data management priorities
 1. (Rick's guerilla marketing tactics here)